bitcoindevkit/BDKSwiftExampleWallet/README.md

 ## Functionality

-*This app is an experimental work in progress.*
+*This is an experimental work in progress.*

 ### Wallet